Yassine-Nabou/Yassine-Nabou.github.io/_pages/about.md

 I specialize in bridging mathematical foundations with practical, high-performance solutions, developing efficient methods that improve the speed, robustness, and scalability of machine learning models.
 I am interested in applying optimization-driven approaches to complex R&D challenges in areas such as AI, energy systems, and large-scale decision-making.

-**Currently, I am a postdoctoral researcher at university of Helsinki, Finland, working in the department of Mathematics and Statistics with [Tuomo Valkonen](https://tuomov.iki.fi).**
+**Currently, I am a postdoctoral researcher at the University of Helsinki, Finland, in the Department of Mathematics and Statistics, working with [Tuomo Valkonen](https://tuomov.iki.fi).**

 ## Education & Research Background